n00b69/woa-dipper/update.md

 - [Msc script](https://github.com/n00b69/woapolaris/releases/download/Files/msc.sh)

-- [TWRP](https://github.com/n00b69/woapolaris/releases/download/Files/twrp.img) (should already be installed)
+- [TWRP]() FILE NEEDED (should already be installed)

 #### Boot to TWRP
-> If Xiaomi has replaced your recovery back to stock, flash it again in fastboot with:
+> If OnePlus has replaced your recovery back to stock, flash it again in fastboot with:
 ```cmd
 fastboot flash recovery path\to\twrp.img reboot recovery
 ```